martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

   }
 ```

-And in the template, display the error messages by adding a mat-error right under each input tag
+In the template, display the error messages by adding a mat-error right under each input tag
 {% assign errorPipe = '{{ errors | i18nErr: t }}' %}

 ```html